learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ```

 This location setting is only triggered when using the `learn open` command to
 open a lesson.
-You can always manually clone your labs to any location you wish
-and open them with any text editor without having to edit this config file.

-> **Note:** If you are using an older Mac, we recommend going ahead and changing
-> the default lab location.
 Some students have encountered Ruby Gem issues when
-> working in the default `Development/code` folder.
+working in the default `Development/code` folder, so changing this now may be
+helpful in preventing issues later on.

 Save and close the `~/.learn-config` file.